Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 solutions available for spammed entities (especially dynamic ones).
 LOD Pack has built-in LOD Crossfade support too. *Note: LOD Pack does not support deforming meshes.*

+Unity 6.2 introduced Mesh LODs, but at the time of writing, Entities Graphics does not support them.
+However, Kinemation has fixed that.
+Mesh LODs are supported out-of-the-box.

 Lastly, if you ever needed to know which entities a frame rendered, Kinemation provides a feedback flag for this purpose.
 You can use this for animation